Envision Cataract Surgery and Glaucoma Therapy All In One Procedure

 Your Once-In-A-Lifetime Opportunity to Have Your Glaucoma & Cataracts Addressed at the Same Time

-If you’ve been managing your glaucoma symptoms with medication, and now are preparing for cataract surgery, iStent® may be an ideal option for you. iStent® is a tiny implant that’s helped thousands of people with glaucoma successfully manage their intraocular pressure.
+If you’ve been managing your glaucoma symptoms with medication and have come to our Glendale eye clinic for cataract surgery and treatment, iStent® may be an ideal option for you. iStent® is a tiny implant that’s helped thousands of people with glaucoma successfully manage their intraocular pressure.
 By taking advantage of this once-in-a-lifetime opportunity during cataract surgery, you can help address both of these conditions at the same time.

 Open Your Eyes to a World of Possibilities

 • With iStent®, most patients are able to maintain normal eye pressure after the procedure1

 • iStent® has an excellent safety profile1

 • iStent® is covered by Medicare and most private insurance companies.1

 If you think you may be a candidate for iStent®, talk to your eye care professional today to see if iStent® is right for you.